TytusKolpak/SlipThrough2/Documentation/Documentation.md

     1. Once per 15 frames it is checked if they hold the key down and if they do then the character changes position.
     2. His movement is confined by the walls at the edges of the map.

+To be done:

+1. Make player movement start when user clicks a movement key and count frames from there.

 ### 2. Map

 Done: